Canada Work Permit Visa

 • LMIA-Exempt Work Permits: For workers under free trade agreements or other exemptions.
 Each type has specific eligibility criteria and application processes.

-Canada Open Work Permit
+Canada Open Work Permit - Who Can Apply?

-• Spouses or common law partners of skilled workers or international students.
+• Spouses or common-law partners of skilled workers or international students

-• International graduates with a Post Graduation Work Permit.
+• International graduates with a valid PGWP

 How can Y-Axis help you?